Sarrison7/Sarrison7/README.md

 I am a junior Web Developer, living in United Kingdom.

-🌱 I’m currently working to improve my skills on Ruby, Ruby on Rails, Sql, CSS and JavaScript.
+🌱 I’m currently working to improve my skills on Ruby, Ruby on Rails, Sql, CSS and JavaScript after recently graduating from the Web Development bootcamp at Le Wagon.
+I am also adding to my skills by completing courses on Codecademy which I have Ruby & SQL certifications so far.

 Projects I worked on -
 OnYourBike : an Airbnb clone.